IPlayKindred/HmHm-design-doc/what's the reason for this game.md

 people chose games because it has a cool premise.

-Hypermanic Hypermania wants to make you its bitch.
+Hypermanic Hypermania is risk incarnate.

 you're navigating a sugar coated hell.

-it has a streak system, you can only buy stuff in the streak from the stuff you earned in the streak so there's no grinding and hoarding money until all the risk is ripped away.
+it has a streak system, you can only buy stuff in the streak from the stuff you earned in the streak.

+so there's no grinding and hoarding money until all the risk is ripped away.

-you can only permanently unlock cars if you meet the requirements and buy it. and exit the streak.
+you can only permanently unlock cars if you buy it. and exit the streak without losing.

 ---

 want a murci? well you first earn the money, get the murci in the streak, then leave the streak before its too late.

-you need 120k to earn the right to drive the murci, the you need to exit the streak.
+you need 120k to earn the right to drive the murci, then you need to exit the streak.

----

-also the maps are locked behind a progress wall. it depends how many bosses you've beaten.

-zero boss and you have one map, but a lot of it is locked down, not areas of the map but secondary and even third road networks, as to not overwhelm the player.

-you beat enough bosses, you make more cars available to unlock and buy, you unlock parts of the map, this applies to both maps.

 ---